This video and article were created in response to a member of my men’s community asking, ” How do I truly let go of a woman?”

 By happenstance, my interests led me to an interest in homesteading, where I began to explore self-reliance in more material and tangible ways.

-The pain and conflict introduced me to a sober truth; that the systems of thinking I used for navigating life weren’t working to create the life I wanted.
+As time passed by, the pain of the addicted lover increased, and my frustrations with life, love, relationships, and homesteading increased.
+The pain and conflict introduced me to a sober truth: that the systems of thinking I used for navigating life weren’t working to create the life I wanted.

-I started pondering, “maybe it’s me?”.
+I started to experience an awakening.
+I started pondering, “Maybe it’s me?”.
 Not as a form of blame but one of being willing and open and curious to changing

 I started to question, “Can love coexist with self-reliance?”